Restoring the Piazza Fountain

-Richard has prepared a brief for the feasibility study and identified an experienced Heritage Engineer able to undertake the work as well as making a generous donation to kickstart the fund raising.
+Richard prepared a brief for the feasibility study and identified an experienced Heritage Engineer able to undertake the work as well as making a generous donation to kickstart the fund raising.

-Phase 1 will produce a report on the restoration needs of the fountain, its two viewing platforms, pump room and receiving pool.
+The Heritage Engineer produced a report on the restoration needs of the fountain, its two viewing platforms, pump room and receiving pool.

 A Structural Engineer’s survey has confirmed it is possible to restore the original water depth.

 A detailed report on the different Restoration Options was produced and a public survey confirmed there is overwhelming support for restoring and upgrading the fountain, restoring the original water depth, and returning the fountain to its original black or slate grey finish.
 You can read the full results of the survey and our preferred restoration option HERE.

 This is also available on YouTube where you can watch the most recent video.